 - The difference between these two numbers is the maximum you’ll have available to spend on a monthly payment in your current situation.
 But most people should try to avoid using every possible penny for their car payment.

-- It’s a good idea to not spend more than 10 percent your after-tax income on all expenses related to your vehicle.
+- It’s a good idea not to spend more than 10 percent your after-tax income on all expenses related to your vehicle.
 Some people say up to 15 percent is okay, but this is a stretch for many individuals.
 There will be more on those other expenses later.

 What’s Your Credit Situation?

-Your credit will play a big role in determining the affordability of a vehicle.
+Your credit will play a significant role in determining the affordability of a vehicle.
 People with good credit are going to get the prime interest rates, which means they’ll pay less over the life of the loan.